AmlanSasmal/AmlanSasmal/README.md

 - 👋 Hi, I’m @AmlanSasmal
 - A highly motivated & dedicated
-- Computer Science Engineering
+- Computer Science Engineering @NIT_JAMSHEDPUR
-- student seeking opportunities to
 - apply technical skills and knowledge
 - in a challenging and dynamic
 - work environment.